 3. ++increment a pointer – move the pointer to the next element of an array.

-If we pass some objects to the max_element() function instead of passing pointers, we can define the operations given above for these objects in a way they implement the logic of accessing elements of different data structures (e. g. a linked list).
+If we pass some objects to max_element() instead of passing raw pointers, we can define the operations above in a way that they implement the logic of accessing elements of different data structures (e.g. a linked list).

 template<class Iterator>